inkline/inkline.io/src/pages/docs/utilities/clearfix.md

 ---
-title: Clearfix Utilities - Inkline
+title: Utilities - Clearfix - Inkline
 description: Use the clearfix utility to clear floated content within a container.
 ---